tve/blog/content/lp-wifi-esp32-light.md

 and they all take advantage of the Wifi power save mode and DTIM interval (see my [earlier post](/lp-wifi-association) on the topic).
-To save power, the device tells the access point (AP) that it's turning its radio off and the AP holds packets destined to the device until the device wakes-up again.
+To save power, the device tells the access point (AP) that it's turning its radio off and the AP holds packets destined for the device until it wakes-up again.
-In addition, the AP includes a flag in its beacons to tell the device whether it has packets pending so the device only neeeds to turn RX on periodically and check tothe beacon.
+In addition, the AP includes a flag in its beacons to tell the device whether it has packets pending so the device only neeeds to turn RX on periodically and check the beacon.

 ### Modem sleep